Nakalee26/Open-redirect-On-XYZ.com-Via-X-Forwarded-Host-Header/README.md

 </div>
 </br>
 Request the response in browser session

-As soon as the sign in button is clicked the user is redirected to a facebook.com instead of atlas.xyz.tools/login.
+<p>As soon as the sign in button is clicked the user is redirected to a facebook.com instead of atlas.xyz.tools/login.</p>

 # Remediation